Yale’s Dr. D’Onofrio first woman to win prestigious SAEM research award

 The award will be officially presented to D’Onofrio at the SAEM Annual Meeting in Atlanta this May.

-This Article was submitted by Simone Schneegans, on Thursday, February 28, 2013.
+This article was submitted by Simone Schneegans on February 28, 2013.